(A) This rule describes the responsibilities of the administrative agency.

 (ii) Was born.

-(b) The administrative agency must approve retroactive eligibility for medical assistance effective no later than the first day of the third month before the month of application if the individual:
+(b) The administrative agency shall approve retroactive eligibility for medical assistance effective no later than the first day of the third month before the month of application if the individual:

 (i) Received medical services of a type covered by medicaid at any time during that period; and